What is a prenuptial agreement?

 - the standard of living enjoyed by the family before the breakdown of the marriage;

-Note that pursuant to s 25(3) of the Act, the welfare of children of the marriage under 18 is generally the court’s first consideration in issues of separation/divorce.
+Note that the welfare of any children of the marriage under 18 is of paramount consideration to the court when deciding financial issues on divorce.

 The landmark ruling of the Supreme Court in Radmacher v Granatino UKSC 42 is the most important case involving prenuptial agreements.
 It lays down three important factors that, if satisfied, mean the court may uphold the terms of the agreement: